Frequently Asked Questions

 What is group counseling?
 Why would I want to go to a group instead of individual counseling?

 Group counseling is often the most effective type of counseling if your problems involve relationships with other people.
-For this reason, often your intake counselor will recommend group counseling instead of individual counseling.
+For this reason, often your initial assessment counselor will recommend group counseling instead of individual counseling.
 Groups usually involve 5-10 students and are led by two members of the UKCC staff.
 For more information, go to our groups page.

 Can I bring a friend or family member?
 What if she or he isn't a student?

 Friends, partners, spouses, and family members who are not students are not eligible for individual or group counseling at the Counseling Center.
 They may participate in couples counseling with you, as long as you are a student.
-If you would like the support of having a friend or family member attend a session with you, you may invite them.
+If you would like the support of having a friend or family member attend a session or two with you, you may invite them.
 If there is a need for ongoing family therapy, you and your family member(s) will most likely be referred to a counselor outside of the Counseling Center.

 Can I still come to the Counseling Center if I am already seeing another mental health professional somewhere else?